-At this point in time, when soil laboratory testing has advanced to the extent that we can determine the contact behaviour between two grains, while soils can be modelled at the microscale with realistic particle properties, it may be a good time to pause and ask: are we really aware of what aspects of the soil internal processes we are modelling?
-This day session attempts to address this.
-The morning is organized around sessions on laboratory testing providing evidence of a behavioural framework consolidated, natural and compacted soils, and assess how the different processes determine aspects of the behaviour.
-In the afternoon, examples of how some of that evidence is integrated in modelling are given.
-The morning and afternoon sessions will close with a 40-minute discussion.
+At this point in time, when soil laboratory testing has advanced to the extent that we can determine the contact behaviour between two sand grains and coarse soils can be modelled at the microscale with realistic particle properties, it may be a good time to pause and ask: are we modelling real internal processes for either coarse or fine soils?
+This day session attempts to address this issue.

-The sessions will be divided into: 1.
-Experimental evidence of physical processes in soils and their experimental characterisation, 2.
-Modelling micromechanical properties and processes with discrete mechanics, and 3.
+Three sub-sessions are foreseen: 1.
+Experimental evidence of physical processes in soils and their experimental characterisation; 2.
+Modelling micromechanical properties and processes with discrete mechanics; 3.
 Continuum modelling of micromechanical processes with macromechanics.
 The modelling sessions should focus on models that actively account for experimental observations.